Protecting Your Special Needs Child At Home

 If you’re not already a member of our private Facebook Group it is a good time to check it out.
 There are so many parents who are in the same boat as you.
 They are great at supporting each other, especially during times that are a bit more stressful.
 Share ideas for activities, ask for help using AngelSense, or just get some emotional support to help you get through an unexpected break from school.

-This too shall pass!
-Stay strong, safe, and healthy… We hope everything goes smoothly – Keep us posted!
+Stay strong, safe, and healthy… We hope everything goes smoothly during your back to school transition – Keep us posted!